afps-spec

 AFPS does not define prompt templating, state persistence, scheduling, or transport semantics.
 Those concerns are out of scope.

-6.2 Timeout and Retry
+6.2 Timeout

 7. Provider Authentication